 Do you use any books or apps to help you with gardening?

 Aside from getting my Pinterest inspiration each morning, I LOVE using the app “Picture This.”
 You can take a photo of a plant (even your computer screen), and it will identify the species, it can identify disease, and it has a lot of helpful information from other users.
 I’m CONSTANTLY on that app.
-Sometimes when flowers start coming back up in the spring, you forget what they are.
-You can take a photo of the leaves, and it’ll tell you exactly which plant is sprouting.
+When flowers start coming back up in the spring, you forget what they are.
+You can take a photo of the leaves, telling you exactly which plant is sprouting.

 Some of my favorite gardening books are: